sunshine1228/modeling-examples-gurobi/README.md

 ### Goals of modeling examples:
 + Illustrate the broad applicability of mathematical optimization.
 + Show how to build mathematical optimization models.
-AND RUN IT!
+AND RUN IT! hhhhh

 These modeling examples are coded using the Gurobi Python API and distributed as Jupyter Notebooks.